Teja-Pravallika/movie-tone-prediction/README.md

 ### **Introduction**

-This project explores the use of machine learning and deep learning, leveraging large language models (LLMs) to classify emotional tones in movie descriptions.
-The dataset is derived from The Movies Dataset on Kaggle, specifically the movies_metadata.csv file.
-Only the original_title and overview fields from 15,000 movies were used.
+This project uses machine learning and deep learning with large language models (LLMs) to classify emotional tones in movie descriptions.

-Using the GPT-4o-mini API as the teacher, emotional tone labels were generated for the movie overviews.
-These labels served as training data for fine-tuning a pre-trained student model, RoBERTa, to perform multi-label classification.

-Class imbalance in the dataset, especially among rare emotional tones, was identified using precision-recall (PR) curves.
-Rare tones, which showed low AUC in the PR curves, were addressed using sampling with replacement to augment the dataset.
-This approach significantly improved precision, recall, and F1-scores, demonstrating the effectiveness of handling class imbalance in multi-label classification tasks.

-### **Features**
+Using the Movies Dataset from Kaggle, 15,000 movie overviews were labeled with emotional tones by the GPT-4o-mini API (teacher model).

+These labels were used to fine-tune a pre-trained RoBERTa model (student model) for multi-label classification.
+Class imbalance,

+particularly for rare tones with low AUC in PR curves, was addressed through sampling with replacement, significantly improving precision,

+recall, and F1-scores.
+This highlights the effectiveness of handling class imbalance in multi-label classification.**Features**

 **Teacher-Student Distillation:**